 - Data scientist

 While these are all business analysts, certain roles may focus more on one area than others.
-For example, a data analyst is a type of business analyst who deals with data more intimately than, say, a systems analyst who focuses primarily on reviewing computer systems and processes.
+For example, a data analyst will deal with data more intimately than a systems analyst who focuses primarily on reviewing computer systems and processes.

 Career Path for Business Analysts

-Early roles in a business analyst career path typically involve more hands-on data analysis and learning how the business functions.
-Progressing through the career, a business analyst may focus more on drawing conclusions and recommendations from the analyzed data and mentoring new analysts.
+Early roles in a business analyst career path typically involve learning how the business functions and hands-on data analysis.
+Progressing through the career path, a business analyst may begin to focus on drawing conclusions and recommendations from the analyzed data and mentoring new analysts.

-Because so many job titles fall under the umbrella of business analysis, many analysts begin their journey in one role and then progress into other roles or specializations.
+Because so many job titles fall under the umbrella of business analysis, many analysts begin their journey in one role and then progress into other areas or specializations.

 Entry-Level Business Analyst Roles